solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: Generally worth doing.
 This UC implies a requirement that ensures data integrity.
 * +1 jaxoncreed:
+* +1 KaiGilb: graphMetrix "Im not sure the use case makes sence.
+Seems more usefull if there is a list to add to of some kind, not freely add but no change.
+But OKm could be a case."

 #### Danielle stores their own recommendation
 URL: https://solid.github.io/authorization-panel/wac-ucr/#basic-readappend-multi-storage